Different Parts of the Brain and Their Amazing Functions

 2- The Cerebellum

-The cerebellum is located behind the top part of the brain stem (where the spinal cord meets the brain) and is made of two hemispheres (halves).
+The cerebellum is located behind the top parts of the brain and their functions stem (where the spinal cord meets the brain) and is made of two hemispheres (halves).
 Despite its relatively small size, making up about 11% of your brain, the cerebellum is bursting with neurons.
 Neurons are the basic building block of the nervous system, transmitting information everywhere in the body.

-The cerebellum receives information from the spinal cord, sensory systems and other parts of the brain.
+The cerebellum receives information from the spinal cord, sensory systems and other brain functions and parts.
 It plays a crucial role in regulating motor movements.

 Primary cerebellum functions include: